huggingface/blog/lcm_sdxl.md

 # SDXL in 4 steps with Latent Consistency LoRAs

 Latent Consistency Models (LCM) are a way to decrease the number of steps required to generate an image with Stable Diffusion (or SDXL) by _distilling_ the original model into another version that requires fewer steps (4 to 8 instead of the original 25 to 50).
 Distillation is a type of training procedure that attempts to replicate the outputs from a source model using a new one.
-The distilled model may be designed to be smaller (that’s the case of DistilBERT or the recently-released DistilWhisper) or, in this case, require fewer steps to run.
+The distilled model may be designed to be smaller (that’s the case of [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) or the recently-released [Distil-Whisper](https://github.com/huggingface/distil-whisper)) or, in this case, require fewer steps to run.
 It’s usually a lengthy and costly process that requires huge amounts of data, patience, and a few GPUs.

 Well, that was the status quo before today!